|

 Octahedra happen in crystals as well as cubes.
 This is a natural spinel crystal.
 Spinels are red gem stones, often mistaken for rubies.

 This model (left) was made from a kit with magnetic connections.
 Since it just shows the edges, you can see through the model, which means that you can count the vertices and edges easier.
 How many vertices (corners) and edges are there?
 See Euler's formula.
-An octahedron can look different from different angles.
-It can look like two pyramids or, from the top, it can look like a star of David. |

 See the notes for the net of a cube to see how to print this net and make your own icosahedron.